barumau/pandunia/english/110_loga_bina.md

 'one that can be used, usable'

 **-aj-**
-'Indicates a group of things or objects' :
+'thing made of or consisting of' :
 **bagə**
 'bag'
 → **bagajə**